syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ### PDF page orientation change

-You can change the page orientation of PDF while exporting.
+You can change the page orientation of PDF document while exporting.
 The default page orientation is Portrait.

-To change the page orientation, you need to get the exported PdfGrid by using ExportToPdfGrid method and then draw that PdfGrid into a PdfDocument by changing the PageSettings.Orientation property of PdfDocument.
+To change the page orientation, you need to the exported PdfGrid value by using ExportToPdfGrid method and then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.

 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();